Skip to Content

 Trusts

-Sometimes a simple will is not enough to accomplish the wishes of a testator with regard to his or her estate.
+Sometimes a simple will is not enough to accomplish the wishes of a testator regarding their estate.
 For instance, if the parent of a minor child dies before that child reaches adulthood, typically the other parent will assume all responsibility for that child.
-But what happens if both parents are killed in the same accident and the child is left parentless?
+But what happens if both parents are killed in the same accident, and the child is left parentless?
 Jacksonville estate planning lawyers will often form a trust or multiple trusts to achieve things that a will cannot.
-We at Owenby Law, P.A. can help you establish a trust that reflects your specific wishes.
+We at Owenby Law, P.A., can help you establish a trust that reflects your specific wishes.

 The Basic Concept of a Trust

 While there are many terms associated with trusts (testamentary, living, revocable, irrevocable, etc.), the basic concept involves the grantor selecting a third party, either the fiduciary or trustee, to manage funds for a beneficiary.
-For instance, a parent may select an uncle to manage a child's funds until he or she is old enough to take on the responsibility.
+For instance, a parent may select an uncle to manage a child's funds until they are old enough to take on the responsibility.
 The uncle is not able to use the funds for his personal needs.

 The trust is used to meet the child's requirements, such as: